-Graphical models such as factor graphs allow a unified approach to a number of topics in coding, signal processing, machine learning, statistics, and statistical physics.
-In particular, a large number of algorithms in these fields have been shown to be special cases of the basic sum-product and maxproduct algorithms that operate by message passing in a factor graph [1]-[3].
+physics.
+In particular, many algorithms in these fields have been shown to be special cases of the basic sum-product and max-product algorithms that operate by message passing in a factor graph [1]-[3].
 In this paper, we elaborate on this topic with an emphasis on signal processing.
 We hope to convey that factor graphs continue to grow more useful for the design of practical algorithms for model-based detection and estimation problems involving many (discrete and/or continuous) variables.
-In particular, the factor graph approach allows to compose nontrivial algorithms for such problems from tabulated rules for "local" computations corresponding to the building blocks of the system model; it also encourages to mix and match a large variety of techniques ranging from classical Gaussian and gradient techniques over expectation maximization (EM) to sequential Monte Carlo methods (particle filters).
+In particular, the factor graph approach allows us to compose nontrivial algorithms for such problems from tabulated rules for "local" computations corresponding to the building blocks of the system model; it also encourages us to mix and match a large variety of techniques ranging from classical Gaussian and gradient techniques over expectation maximization (EM) to sequential Monte Carlo methods (particle filters).

 Factor graphs are graphical models [4]-[7].
-In many respects, the different notation systems for graphical models (Bayesian networks [7], [8], Markov random fields [7], [9], junction graphs [10], [11]...) are essentially equivalent, but there are some real differences when it comes to practical
+In many respects, the different notation systems for graphical models (Bayesian networks [7], [8], Markov random fields [7], [9], junction graphs [10], [11], etc.) are essentially equivalent, but there are some real differences when it comes to practical use.
+Indeed, some of the material of this paper (in particular, in Sections IV, V, and Appendix III) is not easily expressed in other notation systems.